I gave the following speech at the Space Elevator Conference.

 The consensus amongst those of us who think it is even possible to build a space elevator is that it will take more than 20 years.
 But how can you say how long it will take to do something until you specify how many resources it will require and how many people you’ve assigned to the task?

 For the first part of this speech, I’m going to ignore the nanotubes and focus on the remaining 99%.
 When analyzing a task you generally know how to do, it is best to take a top-down approach.
 If you are painting a room, you would divide this task into the prep, the actual painting, and the cleanup, and then organize the work in each one of those phases.

 In my former life at Microsoft, I learned to appreciate the power of educated and focused large-scale teams as the best tool to beat the competition.
 With a 1,000 person team, 1 man-year of work is accomplished every 2 hours.
-With 100,000, 1 man-year takes 1 minute and 12 seconds.
-Work is generally fungible so a 20 year project could use more people and go faster.
+Work is generally fungible so a 20 year project could definitely use more people and go faster.

 The goal in a project is for everyone to always be moving ahead full speed and to finish on the same day.
 What slips schedules is when you have people with dependencies on each other.
 If one person needs something from another to do their work, you have the potential for that person to go idle and to slip the entire project.

 You can prevent that from happening with strong leadership.
 In the recent BP oil spill, Louisiana tried to get permission to build berms, but the EPA and the other agencies took a long time to analyze the environmental impact.
 The federal bureaucracy with all of its technology moved slower than lifeless oil floating in the ocean.
-A leader can cut through red tape and bring in outside assets to unblock a situation.
+A good leader can cut through red tape and bring in outside assets to unblock a situation.